willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-architecture-data-protection-auditing.md

     Users that aren't members of the specified group can't access the site or content, even if they had prior permissions or a shared link.
 This policy can be used with Microsoft 365 Group-connected, Teams-connected, and non-group connected sites.

-6. You can also restrict access to a user's OneDrive content to users in a specific group by using and a **[OneDrive access restriction policy](/sharepoint/onedrive-site-access-restriction)**.
+    You can also restrict access to a user's OneDrive content to users in a specific group by using and a **[OneDrive access restriction policy](/sharepoint/onedrive-site-access-restriction)**.

+    Users that aren’t members of the specified group can't access the site or content, even if they had prior permissions or a shared link.
+This policy can be used with Microsoft 365 Group-connected, Teams-connected, and non-group connected sites.

-7. Use [Microsoft Purview sensitivity labels](/purview/sensitivity-labels) that apply encryption to restrict which files Copilot can access.
+6. Use [Microsoft Purview sensitivity labels](/purview/sensitivity-labels) that apply encryption to restrict which files Copilot can access.
 The user must have the EXTRACT and VIEW usage rights for Copilot to summarize the data.

 ## Where Copilot usage data is stored and how you can audit it